-Welcome to Norse-Mythology.org!
-If you’re looking for information on the gods, goddesses, tales/stories/legends, places, and ideas that comprise Norse mythology, you’ve come to the right place.
-You can use the navigation menu at the top of this page or the search bar on the left to find what you’re seeking.
+If you’re looking for reliable, well-documented information on the fascinating gods, goddesses, tales, places, and ideas that comprise the ancient mythology and religion of the Norse and other Germanic peoples, you’ve come to the right place.
+You can use the navigation menu at the top of this page or the search bar on the right to find what you’re seeking.

 What is Norse mythology?

 Before the Norse and other Germanic peoples were converted to Christianity during the Middle Ages, they had their own highly sophisticated and complex indigenous religion.
 Norse mythology is one expression of this religion.
 It included the veneration of deities such as Odin, Thor, Freya, and Loki.

 This religion never had a true name – those who practiced it just called it “tradition.”
 However, people who continued to follow the old ways after the arrival of Christianity were sometimes called “heathens,” which originally meant simply “people who live on the heaths” or elsewhere in the countryside, and the name has stuck.
 Throughout this site, I refer to it as “the heathen Germanic religion,” “the pre-Christian Germanic religion,” or something to that effect.

 Norse mythology was for the heathen Germanic peoples what the stories in the Bible are to Christians and what the doctrines of evolution and historical progress are to modern science and secular society: grand narratives that give life meaning and that help people to make sense of the world.